jbrunton/jbrunton.com-jekyll/_posts/2012-10-10-how-to-write-testable-code.md

     it "does this other thing when initialized", -> app.init() # new instance - safe to initialize expect(app.other_thing).toBe(whatever)
+{% endhighlight %}

-3. Make it easy to configure and run your test subjects
+## 3. Make it easy to configure and run your test subjects

 What this typically comes down to is: write loosely coupled code, and be careful with how you specify dependencies.

 What you want to avoid is the situation where every test requires every dependency of the subject under test (SUT) to be explicitly replaced with some suitable test double.
 For example, this is bad:

     beforeEach: ->
+        # figure out and double every freaking last dependency
         repository = new TestRepository
         renderer = new TestRenderer
         # etc.

-        app = new Application(repository)
+        app = new Application(repository, renderer, ...)

     it "is awkward to configure the environment for testing", -> app.run()

-Code like this typically requires that every time you add a dependency to a class, first you have to locate all the feature tests which involve that class, and then add in suitable test doubles; and every time you write a new test, you have to figure out all of the dependencies across all of the classes involved, and ensure they're suitably mocked.
+Code like this typically requires that every time you add a dependency to a class, first you have to locate all the feature tests which involve that class, and then add in suitable test doubles; and every time you write a new test, you have to figure out all of the dependencies across all of the classes involved, and ensure they're suitably doubled too.
 In other words, there's a tight coupling between each test and the dependencies of the subject under test (SUT) - not just with the SUT itself.

-In other words, our tests will become increasingly difficult to write and maintain as the complexity of our codebase grows.

 To avoid this, we should consider:

-* Inversion of control and dependency injection patterns (see [TODO: link]).
+* Inversion of control and dependency injection patterns (see [Why Dependency Injection Matters In Dynamic Languages](/blog/2012/10/16/why-dependency-injection-matters-in-dynamic-languages/)), so that dependencies can be more easily configured for the appropriate environment.
 * Some boilerplate code for our tests, to quickly and DRY-ly setup and tear down test subjects.

-What we want minimally is a way to structure our tests such that at most changes to underlying dependencies only effect a single piece of boilerplate code - and preferable, none of the test code at all.